DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 Breast Implant Illness

 Breast implant illness has been a controversial topic for several decades.
-I wish to review the current base of knowledge and opinion regarding the safety of silicone breast implants.
+I wish to review the current and evolving base of knowledge and opinion regarding the safety of silicone breast implants.
 The reason that silicone gel breast implants are currently available is that scientific evidence strongly supports the safety of these devices.
 It is the patient’s decision to obtain, keep, or remove breast implants.
 Should you decide to have your breast implants removed, then you will be best served by consulting with a board-certified plastic surgeon with expertise in breast surgery.
 Breast implants are the most thoroughly studied medical devices in history, and the desire and need to continue this research continues to this day.
 Research continues to look for any connection to cancer and autoimmune disorders, to make certain that breast implants are safe.
 Patient education and awareness are also extremely important to make certain that correct information is disseminated.

-There is a lot of information on the internet concerning an entity called “breast implant illness” or “silicone implant illness.”
 There are numerous reports of women who have a vague constellation of symptoms that seem to get better when they had their implants removed.
 Unfortunately, this type of evidence is not conclusive proof of this disorder, or any other disorder.
+This is especially true since there have been over 500 symptoms thought to be related to breast implants.
+How many disease states can you think of that have 500 symptoms?
+How about 50?
+20?
+None I can think of!

 I am not presenting this information to defend silicone implants.
 Rather, I am trying to provide the most up to date scientific evidence to educate my patients and website visitors.
 You can draw your own conclusions from the material that follows.